Laura Loomer: 2025–present

 In April 2025, Terry Adirim was fired from her role as a senior executive at the Central Intelligence Agency's Center for Global Health Services after being targeted by Loomer.
 In May 2025, Trump withdrew the nomination of Janette Nesheiwat for Surgeon General of the United States after Loomer criticized Nesheiwat for misrepresenting her medical credentials and for her public support of vaccines.
 In July 2025, Loomer publicly took credit for the firing of Maurene Comey from the Department of Justice, after what she described as a "two month long pressure campaign" on Attorney General Pam Bondi.
 On July 25, April Doss was fired from her role as the general counsel of the National Security Agency after Loomer had retweeted an article by The Daily Caller attacking her.
 On July 29, after Loomer called for him to be fired, Vinay Prasad was dismissed as the Director of the Center for Biologics Evaluation and Research despite opposition from Health and Human Services Secretary Robert F. Kennedy Jr. and FDA Commissioner Marty Makary.
-On July 30, Army Secretary Daniel P. Driscoll ordered the United States Military Academy to rescind an employment offer to cybersecurity expert Jen Easterly, who Loomer criticized for serving under Biden.
-In August, the CNN reported Loomer had spoken to Defense Secretary Pete Hegseth to discuss her work on finding disloyal employees in the Department of Defense.
-In August 2025, Loomer took credit for the firing of an Iranian-American State Department press office official on X, calling him a jihadi and a "pro-Iranian regime muslim."
+On July 30, Army Secretary Daniel P. Driscoll ordered the United States Military Academy to rescind an employment offer to cybersecurity expert Jen Easterly, who Loomer criticized for serving under Joe Biden.
+In August, CNN reported Loomer had spoken to Defense Secretary Pete Hegseth to discuss her work on finding disloyal employees in the Department of Defense.
+In August 2025, Loomer took credit for the firing of an Iranian-American State Department press office official on Twitter, calling him a jihadi and a "pro-Iranian regime muslim."
 She further said there are a number of jihadi and jihadi sympathizers within the US government who need to be rooted out.